LYxiaotai/MMSpa/README.md

 ### 1. Requirements

-M2ST is implemented in the pytorch framework (tested on Python 3.9.19).
+M2ST is implemented in the PyTorch framework (tested on Python 3.9.19).
 We recommend that users run M2ST on CUDA.

 - Python 3.9
-- R (We recommend use the R Version 4.2.2.)
+- R (We recommend using the R Version 4.2.2.)
 #### Quick Installation：
-#### Step1: Before install the Python dependencies, we recommend that users create a new conda enviroment and R environment.
+#### Step 1: Before installing the Python dependencies, we recommend that users create a new conda environment and R environment.
 -   `Conda create -n env python=3.9`
 -   `conda install r-base`
-#### Step2: Install Python dependencies
+#### Step 2: Install Python dependencies
+The use of the mclust algorithm requires the rpy2 package and the mclust package.
+See https://pypi.org/project/rpy2/ and https://cran.r-project.org/web/packages/mclust/index.html for details.

+The rpy2 package is included in requirement.txt:

 -   `pip install -r requirement.txt`

-The use of the mclust algorithm requires the rpy2 package and the mclust package.
-See https://pypi.org/project/rpy2/ and https://cran.r-project.org/web/packages/mclust/index.html for detail.

-The rpy2 package has included in requirement.txt, and the mclust package can be installed as follows.
+The mclust package can be installed as follows.
-#### Step3: Install R dependencies (requires R environment)
+#### Step 3: Install R dependencies (requires R environment, see Step 1)
 M2ST also calls the "mclust" package in the R language.
 -   `conda install r-mclust`